lemocla/Which-way-is-up/documentation/testing/user_stories.md

       - **Path 1 - artwork page**
         - When I browse an artwork page I have purchased and I haven't yet left a review, I can see a link "leave a review" at the bottom of the page
         - When I click on "leave a review",  where I can select a rating in the "rating" field and enter a comment in the "comment" field,
-        - When I click "Submit" and that my form is valid, the review is displayed under the artwork I purchased / commissioned and notification informing me that I have successfully left a review is displayed
+        - When I click "Submit" and that my form is valid, the review is displayed under the artwork I purchased and notification informing me that I have successfully left a review is displayed
         - When I click on "Submit" and my form is not valid, an error message will be displayed prompting me to fill the form with valid information.
         - Additional links will display under my review, so that I can edit / delete my review.
         - **Result**: Pass ✅